LDCVia/ldcvia-blog-public/_posts/2019-01-17-new-year-lighthouse.md

 <p><img src="/assets/img/blog/lighthouse-screen.png" style="height: '325px'; width: '539px';" alt="Screenshot of Lighthouse tools report" /></p>

 Once the tool has finished doing its thing, and the report screen is rendered, you can dive into all of the stats to your heart’s content.
 Clicking on each top-level circle provides a list of passes and fails, with onward links to aid remediation.
-Even in 2019, many web sites fall down on their accessibility scores.
-Running Lighthouse on your site is a sobering experience.
-We’ve got lots to do now!
-However, what a nifty tool!
+Even in 2019, many web sites fall down on their accessibility scores – running Lighthouse on your site is a sobering experience.

+2019: we’ve got lots to do, and I bet you do too.
+But what a nifty DevTool.